POP1912/Pancake/docs/api.md

 ## Keyboard keys

-> NOTES: If you're advanced in JavaScript,You can still use `KeyboardEvent.key` strings
+> NOTES: If you're advanced in JavaScript,You can still use `KeyboardEvent.keyCode` (keyboard keycodes)

 ```javascript
 // Variables